circulosmeos/rnm/README.md

 If capital 'Y' is entered, the results are written to a log file.

 Parameters can also be indicated using stdin.
-In this case PATH is compulsory.

 The stdin input for parameters is needed in Windows in order to use UTF-8 characters on regex, FILTER and/or PATH.
-Note that a cmd console with UTF-8 support must be used. `CMD [/U]` isn't appropriate in general, even with UTF-8 fonts.
-In Windows, if stdin is used, `-[yY]` would be needed because input cannot be read from the keyboard.
+Note that a cmd console with UTF-8 support must be used. `CMD [/U]` isn't appropriate in general, even with UTF-8 fonts (see below).
+In Windows, if stdin is used, `-[yY]` would be needed to apply changes, because input cannot be read from the keyboard.

 ## Example of output